womandrea/BIOL_469/README.md

 # Any fans of phages?
-Running phanotate, annotating what we get, and comparing it to those pesky bacterial annotaters.
+Running phanotate, annotating what we get, and comparing it to those pesky bacterial annotators.

 ## Dependencies
 Requires the pandas, BioPython, argParse, subprocess, os, and sys libraries to be accessible in the environment you run in.
 It would be best to create a separate ennvironment for this.
 You can do so by first ensuring you have miniconda install in your device, then running the following code: